One of the best ways to see the Halnaker Tree Tunnel in West Sussex is by following the Halnaker Windmill Trail.

 Boxgrove Priory

-We cut through the back of the graveyard to reach the ruins of Boxgrove Priory.
-However, if you continue to the end of the hedgerow, there’s a short path which leads to Church Lane.
+Finally, following the signposts on the Halnaker Windmill Circular Trail will lead you around a field to the historic Boxgrove Priory.
+We took a shortcut through the back of the graveyard to reach the ruins of the priory.
+However, if you continue to the end of the hedgerow, you’ll find a short path that leads to Church Lane.

 Boxgrove Man

-If the name Boxgrove sounds familiar, you may remember the news of Boxgrove Man, or at least his remains!
-In 1993, archaeologist Mark Jones discovered bones belonging to Boxgrove Man in a gravel pit at Boxgrove.
-The archaeology team later found flint and animal remains too.
+If the name Boxgrove sounds familiar, it may be because of the famous discovery of Boxgrove Man, or at least his remains!
+In 1993, archaeologist Mark Jones uncovered bones belonging to Boxgrove Man in a gravel pit at Boxgrove.
+Later, the archaeology team also found flint tools and animal remains, further adding to the site’s historical significance.

-The remains are over 500 000 years old, making Boxgrove an extremely significant archaeological site.
-In fact, the shin bone and two teeth represent the earliest evidence of human occupation in Britain.
-You can’t enter the site, but it’s good to know!
+The remains are over 500,000 years old, making Boxgrove one of the most important archaeological sites in Britain.
+In fact, the shin bone and two teeth discovered here represent the earliest evidence of human occupation in Britain.
+While you can’t enter the excavation site itself, it’s fascinating to know that you’re walking through such an important part of our ancient history!

 Refreshments in Boxgrove